 Shelly

-Shelly device configuration
+Shelly device configuration (generation 1)

-Shelly devices use the CoIoT
+Generation 1 devices use the CoIoT

-protocol to communicate with integration.
-For Shelly firmware 1.10.0 or newer, CoIoT
+protocol to communicate with the integration.
+CoIoT

 must be enabled in the device settings.
-Navigate to the local IP address of your Shelly device, Internet & Security >> ADVANCED - DEVELOPER SETTINGS and check the box Enable CoIoT.
+Navigate to the local IP address of your Shelly device, Internet & Security > ADVANCED - DEVELOPER SETTINGS and check the box Enable CoIoT.

 We recommend using unicast